Cognitive cascades: How to model (and potentially counter) the spread of fake news: Comparing Contagion Methods

-We continued our experiments by testing Barab\'{a}si-Albert \cite{barabasi1999emergence} preferential attachment networks, $G(N,m) = (V,E)$, where $N=500$ and $m=3$. $m$ represents the number of edges added with each newly added node.
+We continued our experiments by testing Barab\'{a}si-Albert \cite{barabasi1999emergence} preferential attachment networks, $G(N,m) = (V,E)$, where $N=500$ and $m=3$, where $m$ represents the number of edges added with each newly added node.
 This network type was also chosen because of its properties that closely resemble real-world social networks (low diameter, power law degree distribution).
-Results are shown in Fig. \ref{fig:ba-simple-complex}.
+Results are shown in \nameref{s25-simple-threshold-ba}.

-Again, simple contagion results are similar to those of the WS graphs: slower contagion than in ER random graphs, but faster than in WS graphs.
-This is interesting because the number of edges in each BA graph would be 1,500 - clearly less than our WS graphs - yet spread was faster.
+Again, simple cascade results are similar to those of the WS graphs: slower spread than in ER random graphs, but faster than in WS graphs.
 In this case, spread is facilitated by the power law distribution of node degree -- even a few nodes with high degree believing the message can have an outsize effect in spreading quickly to the outskirts of the network \cite{ebrahimi2017complex}.
-Also interestingly, complex contagion appears to have slight effects on these graphs, with the \emph{gradual} message set having most effect.
-Complex contagion results also showed significant variance (shown in S2).
-Perhaps the power law degree distribution also created nodes able to be influenced with fewer edges than in the ER graph.
-But since node degree was more distributed than in a WS graph, it logically follows that complex contagion was not as ubiquitous for all nodes.
+Also interestingly, proportional threshold cascades appear to have slight effects on these graphs, with the \emph{gradual} message set having most effect.
+Proportional threshold cascade results also showed significant variance (shown in \nameref{s4-fig-ba-threshold-variance}).

-Again, results from cognitive contagion experiments were incredibly similar to those of the ER random and WS graphs -- most similar to results from the WS graph.
-Results are shown in Fig. \ref{fig:ba-cognitive}.
+Results from cognitive cascade experiments were again similar to those of the ER random and WS graphs -- most similar to results from the WS graph.
+Results are shown in Fig \ref{fig:ba-cognitive}.